 Photo Credit: Frederik Meijer Gardens & Sculpture Park

 Frederik Meijer Gardens & Sculpture Park always has something beautiful for guests to enjoy in all four seasons.
-Bundle up your child for a Winter-Time Walk in the Lena Meijer Children’s Garden, followed by a campfire in the log cabin.
-Walks are on Tuesdays at 10:15AM and 11:15AM, or Saturdays at 11:15AM.
+Children might enjoy a Winter-Time Walk in the Lena Meijer Children’s Garden, followed by a campfire in the log cabin.
 Walks are also free with admission.
-On December 27, Frederik Meijer Gardens hosts a Kids’ Art Exploration Camp, which is $30 for members and $38 for non-members.
-The camp is perfect for six- to eight-year-olds who would love to create three-dimensional art with oil pastels and tissue paper.
+Check Meijer Gardens calendar for walk dates and other fun family events.

 Have a cinematic experience unlike any other at the Urban Institute for Contemporary Arts.